-Antonieta found herself alone after her husband died three years ago.
+Antonieta found herself alone after her husband died.
 She converted the family van for camping into California's only shuttle service to prisons.
 She already had a commercial driver's license.
-Her business card reads:

-"We are new transportation services for families and friends of individuals that are incarcerated in the California State and Federal Prisons."
+Her business card reads: "We are new transportation services for families and friends of individuals that are incarcerated in the California State and Federal Prisons."